AllCommunity NewsEnvironmentnewsletter

 Platypuses are an uncommon sight in the Hills Shire and Hornsby Shire.
 One sighting occurred in Colah Creek Catchment in 2022, although it was unclear if the flood washed away the platypus.
 The sighting prompted a $10,000 grant to 3 local volunteer groups to search for platypuses using environment DNA and assess if they originated locally.

-Cattai Hills Environment Network Platypus
+Cattai Hills Environment Network platypus

 “Bluey” the platypus.